 For the latest updates follow us on Facebook.

-We are hoping to have a COVID safe prize presentation ceremony for those students who have won a prize.
+Prize presentation ceremony for students who have won a prize.

 The UNSW School Mathematics Competition has been run each year since 1962.
 It is open to participation by secondary school students in New South Wales and the Australian Capital Territory.
 It is run in two divisions: Junior, up to and including Year 10, and Senior, Years 11 and 12.